 Troubleshooting

 Since CL is not a fault code, it shouldn’t concern you.
-You can clear the error code by running the Auto-Cleaning function on the AC.
+You can clear the error code by using the Auto-Cleaning function on the AC.

 2. Samsung Air Conditioner Error Code CF (Meaning – Filter Cleaning or Filter Reset)